galasa-dev/galasa.dev/src/markdown-pages/docs/upgrading.md

 ## Upgrading using the Galasa zipped distribution

+Download and extract the Galasa zip file to a directory of your choice and complete the following steps:

 1. Launch Eclipse.
 2. Choose *Help > Install New Software* from the main menu.
-3. Select the filepath information, (or the URL to the running container if you are using Docker) in the _Location_ field to check whether a new version of Galasa is available.
+3. Click *Add* and then Select *Local*.
+4. Navigate to the directory into which the zip was extracted, select the Eclipse directory, and click *OK*.
+5. Check that the _Location_ field is populated with the filepath information or URL to the running container, for example, `file:///home/username/galasa-isolated-mvp/eclipse/` or `http://hostname:8080/eclipse` and press *Enter*.
-4. If a new version is available, tick the *Galasa* box in the main panel, ensuring that *Galasa* and all child elements are ticked.
+6. Tick the *Galasa* box in the main panel, ensuring that *Galasa* and all child elements are ticked.
-5. Follow the prompts to download and install the new version of Galasa.
+7. Follow the prompts to download and install the new version of Galasa.
 Eclipse restarts and the latest version is installed.